ac freon

 • Headaches

-Have a freon leak?
-Don't attempt to fix the issue on your own, especially for larger leaks.
+Have a coolant leak?
+Don’t attempt to fix the issue on your own, especially for larger AC refrigerant leaks.
 Call ARS/Rescue Rooter for emergency air conditioning repair services and routine AC tune-up service to check for AC refrigerant leaks and keep your unit in top shape.
-We also replace AC units, other cooling appliances, and heat pumps.
+We also replace AC units, cooling systems, and heat pumps.

-Find your nearest ARS/Rescue Rooter location or give us a call to schedule a AC repair appointment.
+Find your nearest ARS/Rescue Rooter location or call us at 866-399-2885 to schedule an appointment.

 Expert Tips to Help You Save